 service hash: A value used for representing a service.
 This value is formed from a hash of the service name.

-service set identifier (SSID): A string used to identify the infrastructure basic service sets (BSSs) that comprise an extended service set (ESS), or to identify a non-infrastructure BSS.
+service set identifier: [SSID] A string used to identify the infrastructure basic service sets (BSSs) that comprise an extended service set (ESS), or to identify a non-infrastructure BSS.

 service set transition: A station (STA) movement from one basic service set (BSS) to another BSS, i.e., either a BSS transition or an extended service set (ESS) transition.

-serving access point (AP): The AP to which the station (STA) is associated.
+serving access point (AP): [serving AP] The AP to which the station (STA) is associated.

-single input, single output (SISO): A physical layer (PHY) configuration in which both transmitter and receiver use a single antenna.
+single input, single output: [SISO] A physical layer (PHY) configuration in which both transmitter and receiver use a single antenna.

-single-user multiple input, multiple output (SU-MIMO): A technique by which a station (STA) with more than one antenna either transmits to or receives from a single STA independent space-time streams over the same radio frequencies.
+single-user multiple input, multiple output: [SU-MIMO] A technique by which a station (STA) with more than one antenna either transmits to or receives from a single STA independent space-time streams over the same radio frequencies.

-single-user (SU) physical layer (PHY) protocol data unit (PPDU): A PPDU with a format that is capable of carrying only a single PHY service data unit (PSDU), or no PSDU.
+single-user (SU) physical layer (PHY) protocol data unit (PPDU): [SU PPDU] A PPDU with a format that is capable of carrying only a single PHY service data unit (PSDU), or no PSDU.

 sounding: The use of preamble training fields to measure the channel for purposes other than demodulation of the Data portion of the physical layer (PHY) protocol data unit (PPDU) containing the training fields.